web-vision/wv_deepltranslate/README.md

 ## Translating Content elements and TCA records - Editor users

-For the perfect working of deepltranslate with editor users , we need to make sure that the editor has some necessary permissions in ``` Access Lists ``` .
+For the perfect working of Deepl Translate with editor users, we need to make sure that the editor has some necessary permissions in ``` Access Lists ``` .
 Make sure editors have following permissions :

 * Tables (modify) - Better provide permission to all core tables and necesary thirdparty extension tables.
 * Allowed excludefields